There’s no cure for inverse psoriasis, but the condition can be managed with a number of treatments, including natural remedies.

 - Practice mindfulness to reduce stress and increase your tolerance for physical and emotional pain caused by psoriasis.

-Evidence suggests that bathing in natural springs and being exposed to sunshine can alleviate psoriasis symptoms.
+Bathing in natural springs and being exposed to sunshine can alleviate psoriasis symptoms.
 This is known as balneotherapy or balneophototherapy.
-The Dead Sea in the Mediterranean is known for its healing qualities because it has a high percentage of salt in its water and its elevation below sea level provides optimal sunlight.
+The Dead Sea in Jordan and Israel and the Kangal Hot Springs in Turkey are two popular locations for balneotherapy.

-One of these treatments may help your inverse psoriasis.
-Talk to your doctor before beginning any natural treatments.
+Inverse psoriasis is incurable, but can be managed through a variety of treatments.
+It’s important to speak with your doctor before beginning any treatment.
 Discontinue any treatment that causes irritation, pain, or an allergic reaction.